SydneyM123/tello-code-execution-config/README.md

 ### Setting up the pipeline

+##### To be able to fetch this repository within Jenkins, Jenkins must know the authentication credentials.
+1. From the dashboard in Jenkins go to 'Manage Jenkins' -> 'Manage Credentials'
+2. Under 'Stores scoped to Jenkins' select the 'Jenkins' store
+3. Select 'Global credentials' -> 'Add Credentials'
+4. Select 'Username with password' -> 'Global', fill in the username, password, ID and description and click OK

+##### The last step involves creating the actual pipeline.
-6. Go to 'New Item' and create a pipeline project
+1. Go to 'New Item' and create a pipeline project with the name 'tello-code-execution-pipeline'
-7. Go the the configuration panel of the pipeline
+2. Go the the configuration panel of the newly created pipeline
-8. Go to the pipeline tab and change the definition to 'Pipeline script from SCM'
+3. Go to the 'Pipeline' tab and change the definition to 'Pipeline script from SCM'
+4. Set the 'SCM' option to 'Git'
-9. Fill in the URL of this private repository
+5. Fill in the URL of this repository (https://github.com/SydneyM123/tello-code-execution-config)
-10. TODO: ....
+6. Choose the previously created credentials to authenticate to Github
+7. Under 'Additional Behaviour' under the same tab, add 'Check out to a sub-directory' and fill in 'Jenkins' as a sub-directory
+8. Click save and the pipeline should now be configured correctly
+9. To test the pipeline simply click on 'Build now' and click on the running build left on the screen, under the menu.